Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

-In this paper, we study two-stage DRO problems in which the first-stage cost $c_1(\cdot)$ is linear and the second-stage decision problem is a linear programming problem where the right-hand side of the constraints has a jointly affine dependence on the first-stage decision $\BIa$ and the random outcome $\BIx$ (see Assumption~\ref{asp:dro}).
-Moreover, we consider ambiguity sets based on fixed marginal distributions, i.e., they contain all couplings of the given probability measures (see Definition~\ref{def:coupling}).
-This class of two-stage DRO models contains prominent decision problems in operations research including but not limited to: the scheduling problem with uncertain job duration (see \citep[Section~5.1]{chen2018distributionally} as well as Example~\ref{exp:scheduling}), the multi-product assembly problem (also known as the assemble-to-order system) with uncertain demands (see Example~\ref{exp:multiproduct}), and the supply chain network design problem with uncertain demands and edge failure (see Example~\ref{exp:supplychain}).
-The use of ambiguity set with fixed marginal distributions is motivated by the observation that one typically has much less ambiguity about the marginal distributions of a multivariate uncertain quantity than about its dependence structure, as discussed by \citet*{eckstein2018robust}.
-For example, when managing multiple types of risks, the probability distributions of individual risk types can be modeled and estimated from historical data, and there exist a plethora of parametric and non-parametric methods for doing so.
-On the other hand, modeling the dependence structure of different types of risks would require access to time-synchronized historical data, which is typically much more challenging to obtain and is often unavailable.
-Compared to moment-based constraints and Wasserstein distance based constraints with respect to a discrete measure, another advantage of ambiguity sets with marginal constraints is that they rule out highly unrealistic probability distributions such as those supported on a small number of points; see, for example, \citep*[Proposition~1]{long2021supermodularity} and \citep[Theorem~3.3]{wozabal2012framework}.
-Couplings of a given collection of marginals have also been considered by \citet*{natarajan2009persistency} for modeling uncertain objective coefficients in discrete optimization problems.
+In this paper, we study a general class of two-stage DRO problems in which the first-stage cost $c_1(\cdot)=\langle\Bc_1,\cdot\,\rangle$ is linear and the second-stage decision problem is a linear programming (LP) problem where the right-hand side of the constraints has a jointly affine dependence on the first-stage decision $\BIx$ and the random outcome $\Bomega$ (see \ref{setts:dro-stage2} in Setting~\ref{sett:dro}).
+Moreover, we consider ambiguity sets based on fixed marginals, i.e., they contain all couplings of fixed one-dimensional probability measures (see \ref{setts:dro-uncertainty} in Setting~\ref{sett:dro}).
+This class of two-stage DRO models contains prominent decision problems in operations research including but not limited to: scheduling problems with uncertain task durations \citep[Section~5.1]{chen2018distributionally}, multi-product assembly problems with uncertain demands (also known as the assemble-to-order system), and supply chain network design problems with uncertain demands and edge failure; see Examples~\ref{exp:scheduling}--\ref{exp:supplychain} in Section~\ref{ssec:examples}.
+The use of ambiguity set with fixed marginals is motivated by the experience that one typically has much less ambiguity about the marginal distributions of a multivariate uncertain quantity than about its dependence structure, as discussed by \citet*{eckstein2018robust, ren2021data, muller2025multivariate}.
+For example, when managing multiple types of risks, the probability laws of individual risk types can be modeled and estimated from historical data, for which there exist a plethora of parametric and non-parametric methods.
+On the other hand, estimating the interdependence structure among risk types would require access to time-synchronized historical data, which is typically much more challenging to obtain and is often unavailable.
+Compared to moment-based constraints and Wasserstein distance based constraints with respect to a discrete measure, another advantage of ambiguity sets with marginal constraints is that they rule out highly unrealistic probability measures such as those supported on a small number of points; see, for example, \citep*[Proposition~1]{long2021supermodularity} and \citep[Theorem~3.3]{wozabal2012framework}.
+The goal of this paper is to develop a numerical algorithm for efficiently and accurately computing approximate optimizers as well as the associated approximate worst-case probability measures for this class of problems.